datumorphism/datumorphism.github.io/_til/programming/python-default-parameters-mutable.md

 excerpt: Python default parameters might be changed with each run
 ---

-As we might use default parameters in python functions, such as
+As one might need default parameters in python functions, such as

 ```
 def func(inp = []):
     inp.append(1)
     return inp
 ```

-this might cause trouble.
-Since python functions are objects of a certain identity no matter how many times you run it, the input `inp` would be changed with each run.
+they might cause trouble.
+Python functions are objects of a certain identity.
+Everytime you run it, the input `inp` changes.
+The consequence is that the function returns different results.

-The better strategy is to use `None`.
+A better strategy is to use `None`.
+Here is an example:

 ```